 Formerly known as LeaDev-Langham, Beacon Partnerships represents a partnership between Overseas Council and Langham Partnership International in New Zealand.

-Our dedicated staff and board are committed to serving the ministries of both networks.
+Our dedicated staff and board in New Zealand are committed to serving the ministries of both networks.
 Together, we strive to expand and strengthen the Kingdom of God in the Asia-Pacific region.

 Our Partner Schools